College of Alameda must wait until 2021

 The Peralta Community College District recently completed the first phase of a long-planned upgrade of its emergency phone system.

-Jack Hebert, project executive with Swinerton, the construction company managing the project, informed The Citizen that 24 non-functioning emergency phones have been replaced with digital models on the Laney and Merritt campuses.
-Fourteen of these are at Laney with the remaining 10 at Merritt, according to Hebert.
+Jack Herbert, project executive with Swinerton, the construction company managing the project, informed The Citizen that 24 non-functioning emergency phones have been replaced with digital models on the Laney and Merritt campuses.
+Fourteen of these are at Laney with the remaining 10 at Merritt, according to Herbert.
 The emergency phones are manufactured by Zenitel, a Norway-based company with its US headquarters in Kansas City, MO.

 These installments represent the culmination of an arduous five-year process that began when the district hired Security by Design in 2015 to provide an assessment of the emergency phones and a plan for their replacement.
 As reported in The Laney Tower in 2018, the contract for the consulting company was extended multiple times and the project cost inflated from $39,550 to $188,510.
 An additional $1.3 million contract with OJO Technologies was approved in 2018.
 The Laney Facilities and College Operations office announced the first new emergency phones were operational in its February 2019 newsletter and predicted the entire project would be completed by the end of that month.
 It ultimately took another 14 months for OJO Technologies to complete the upgrade, with the supervision of Swinerton during the final four months of the project.